MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     $natConnections

     ```
-2. Run Read- SCNATConnection cmdlet to refresh NAT connections and NAT rules.
+2. Run the Read-SCNATConnection cmdlet to refresh NAT connections and NAT rules.

     ```powershell
     foreach($natConnection in $natConnections)